π Welcome

 Follow these steps to conduct the experiment

-Step 1: Tie one end of the thread to the end of the straw that binds the compass rose.
+Step 1: Tie one end of the thread to the end of theΒ wooden stick that binds the compass rose.
 Make a loop at the free end of the thread and attach a paper clip with adhesive tape to serve as a weight.

-Step 2: Place the paper wind rose on a flat, stable surface on which it can rotate freely, e.g. on a table, as shown in the fourth illustration on page 22.
+Step 2: Place the paper wind rose on a flat, stable surface where it can rotate freely, e.g. on a table, as shown in the fourth illustration on page 22.

-Step 4: Repeat step 4 at different speeds of fan and record it in the observation table.
+Step 5: Repeat step 4 at different fan speeds and record the results.

 Exercise: